AMSUCF/ComicsAndImageText/index.md

 ## Weekly Schedule

-### Week One: "Kid Stuff" (Opens Monday, May 17, 2021)
+### Week One: "Kid Stuff" (Opens Monday, May 13)

-We open with an exemplar of current "all-ages" comics: *Lumberjanes*, a series that has been recognized for its feminist and queer representation, and represents the significant progress in mainstream children's comics.
-Using it as a lens to look back, we will discuss the history of the children's comic, and consider how the "daily newspaper" strips and ephemeral, disposable, comic books influenced early reception of the form.
+We open with an exemplar of a classic "all-ages" comics: *Peanuts*, a still-iconic newspaper daily comic.
+Using it alongside current and past *Nancy* as a lens to look back, we will discuss the history of the children's comic, and consider how the "daily newspaper" strips and ephemeral, disposable, comic books influenced early reception of the form.

 - *How to Read Nancy*: Strip, Script
-- Stevenson, Noelle, et al. *Lumberjanes*, Vol. 1.
-BOOM! - BOOM!
-Box, 2015.
+- Shulz, Charles. *The Complete Peanuts Vol 1: 1950-1952*, Fantagraphics, 2004.
 - Hatfield, Charles.
 “Comic Art, Children’s Literature, and the New Comic Studies.” *The Lion and the Unicorn*, vol. 30, no. 3, Johns Hopkins University Press, 2006, pp. 360–82.
-- **Due: Activity Verification (Friday May 21st)**
+- **Due: Activity Verification (Friday, May 19th)**

-### Week Two: Pictures (Opens Monday, May 24, 2021)
+### Week Two: Pictures (Opens Monday, May 20)

 In week two, we use a wordless comic by Norwegian cartoonist Jason, *Tell Me Something*: through considering his sparse minimalism, we can think through the role of visual expression in image-text.
 We place Jason's work in the context of other wordless, or limited text, pieces, including picture books that serve a dual audience as a bridge towards literacy.